 The ever-increasing power of computers has made it possible to display a wide range of images, animations, audio and music.
-In this unit, students will learn how to create and manipulate these media elements into eye-catching presentations whilst exploring their own creativity and the power of the Adobe Creative Cloud software to produce digital products such as animations, web pages and interactive presentations.
-This course provides a sound basis for the senior secondary Applied Information Technology course.
+In this unit, students will learn how to create and manipulate these media elements into eye-catching presentations whilst exploring their own creativity and the power of the Adobe Creative Cloud software to manipulate images in Adobe Photoshop and produce digital products in Adobe Animate such as animated web-banners.
+This course provides a sound basis for the Senior Secondary Applied Information Technology course.